KENTUCKY LIVESTOCK INNOVATION CENTER

 Who will maintain the facility?

-All industry groups who rent or utilize the building will pay a prorated annual fee to the Kentucky Cattlemen’s Foundation to cover shared maintenance and utilities, including the Kentucky Cattlemen’s Association and its entities.
+The overall operation and annual maintenance of the facility will be managed by the Kentucky Cattlemen’s Foundation, a Kentucky-based 501(c)(3) nonprofit incorporated in 1993.
+Groups that rent or use the building—including the Kentucky Cattlemen’s Association and its entities, which will be headquartered in the Livestock Innovation Center—will pay a prorated annual fee to the Foundation to cover shared maintenance and utilities.
 Additionally, recurring programmatic costs will be supported through state and federal resources, including industry checkoffs.

 What is the University of Kentucky’s role in this facility?

 It has been shown that university-industry partnerships are essential to grow the next generation of a highly trained workforce, resulting in economic benefits (job growth, business growth, and profitability).
-Universities provide industry-specific research and a ready pool of graduate and undergraduate students that industry may access for their work demands.
-In return, industry can conduct essential workforce training that is not available in classroom courses.
-Collaborations provide a strengthening of the entire industry for local and regional economic development.

-Who is funding this facility?
+Who is funding The construction of this facility?

 In April 2024, the Kentucky General Assembly awarded the Kentucky Cattlemen's Foundation $22 million over two years for the construction of the center.
 This appropriation was passed in House Bill 1, which funded several one-time infrastructure projects from the state's budget reserve trust fund across the state.